 Forest degradation and fragmentation

 Forest degradation is different from deforestation.
-Degradation is used to mean the destruction or reduction in the quality of specific aspects of forests.
+Degradation is the destruction or reduction in the quality of specific aspects of forests.
 Prolonged degradation can wipe out a forest.
-Degradation can result in a decrease in tree cover, changes in their structure or a reduction in the number of species that can be found there.
+Degradation can result in a decrease in tree cover, changes in their structure, or a reduction in the number of species that can be found there.
 If acid rain destroys trees in a vast area, it can be called forest degradation.

 Forest degradation is the changes within the forest which negatively affect the structure or function of the stand or site, and thereby lower the capacity to supply products and/or services.
 FAO (2001) – Global Forest Resources Assessment 2000